AvaloniaUI/avalonia-docs/docs/reference/controls/detailed-reference/treedatagrid/README.md

 import TreeDataGridCountriesScreenshot from '/img/gitbook-import/assets/countries.png';
 import TreeDataGridNuGetScreenshot from '/img/gitbook-import/assets/image (4).png';

-# Tree Data Grid
+# TreeDataGrid

-The tree data grid displays hierarchical and tabular data together in a single view.
+The `TreeDataGrid` displays hierarchical and tabular data together in a single view.
 It is a combination of a tree view and data grid.

 :::info
 For full information on the tree view control, see the reference [here](../treeview-1.md).